-In all of North America, there are only about 14 Town Criers.
+In North America, there are not many Town Criers.
 Our small village is helping to keep this venerable tradition alive in the person of Dr. Bob Keyes (left), who succeeded Hank Kleinfeldt.
-Our Town Crier is considered an officer of Town Meeting.
-His official duties include opening Town Meeting and leading the Memorial Day Parade.
-Dr. Keys also dons the uniform to speak to groups about his position, and to preside over a few functions each year.
+One of his official duties includes leading the Memorial Day Parade.
+Dr. Keyes also dons the uniform to preside over the occasional community function.

 The first Criers date back to biblical times and were advance men, sent into towns and villages by merchants to announce the next day’s sale of cattle, slaves, or imported goods.
 Once towns became more developed and the merchants remained as permanent fixtures, the role of the Town Crier shifted.